timchipperfield/cv/README.md

 I usually found myself taking on two roles in a team.
 Firstly, as the one who keeps the team focused on the end goal and lays out solutions to reach project goals on time.
 The second role is that of the workhorse - once the team decides what needs to be done, I can happily take a chunk of a project and run with it.

-I love team and project-based environments and to complement my skills, I [*studied project management*](#education), earning a certificate in 2014.
+I love team and project-based environments and to complement my skills, I [*studied project management*](#education), earning a PMI registered certificate in 2014.

 ### :bulb: Creative Problem Solver